-Reinsurance receivables/ Receivables
+Reinsurance receivables/Receivables (trade, not insurance)

-There is no difference in the valuation of reinsurance receiveables/receiveables on a UK GAAP and Solvency II basis.
-Reinsurance receiveables/receiveables are stated net of an impairment provision and are recorded at book value as a reasonable proxy for economic value, as all amounts are expected to be received within six months.
+There is no difference in the valuation of reinsurance receivables on a UK GAAP and Solvency II basis.
+Reinsurance receivables are stated net of an impairment provision and are recorded at book value as a reasonable proxy for economic value, as all amounts are expected to be received within six months.